Nissan Sentra: SL

 The sixth generation Sentra also has a better equipped variant known as the SL.
-These models are generally equipped with an automatic transmission, leather interior, and navigation system.
+These models are generally equipped with a CVT transmission, leather interior, and navigation system.

 FE+ 2.0 SR (2009)

-It is a Sentra 2.0 S with sport-inspired exterior enhancements, including SE-R-style front and rear fascias, side sills and rear spoiler, sport grille, dark chrome bezel headlights and dark smoked bezel taillights, 16-inch aluminum-alloy wheels, exhaust tip, and "SR" trunk lid badge.
-It was available in 6 exterior colors, including the limited Sentra SE-R/SE-R Spec V colors, and was offered exclusively with a Charcoal cloth interior.

 The car was sold for US$17,760, same as the Sentra FE+ 2.0 S model.

 Flex fuel

 Nissan launched in August 2009 in Brazil a FFV variant of the B16 Sentra.
 It features the same MR20DE engine, but capable of running on hydrated ethanol (E100) or a blend of gasoline with 20 to 25 percent of anhydrous ethanol (mandatory blend since 1993) or a mix of both in any proportion.

 The engine received a new electronic control unit (ECU) supplied by Bosch and ethanol corrosive-action-resistant internal components.
 Among these new parts are the intake and exhaust valves and seals made with new materials, the first piston ring made with anodized steel, more resistant connecting rods, fuel injectors suitable for use in ethanol and double-layer exhaust gas oxygen to increase the moisture resistance of the fuel.
 The power rose to 141 hp (143 cv) both in gasoline and ethanol.
 Compression ratio of 9.7:1 was kept unchanged.

 At the time it was launched, there was some controversy regarding the possibility of vehicles equipped with CVT transmission be converted to flex fuel, since this was the statement that was made by Honda Motor of Brazil in the launch of the second generation Honda Fit in Brazil.
 During the 2008 upgrade of the Honda Fit, the CVT system was replaced by a conventional automatic transmission and according to the manufacturer it was not possible to attach the CVT transmission infinite relations to a flex fuel engine.
 Honda's decision to change the type of transmission reduced manufacturing costs and Brazilian auto press inquired the truth of that statement following the release of the CVT-equipped Sentra FFV.